rng-guy/NFSMWBartender/README.txt

  • The "Events" spawn tables do NOT apply to the very first scripted, pre-generated cop that spawns in a given event; instead, this first cop is always of the type listed in the event's "CopSpawnType" VltEd parameter.
-This is because the game requests this vehicle before it loads any pursuit or Heat-level information, making it impossible for this mod to know which spawn table to use for this one vehicle.
+This is because the game requests this vehicle before it loads any pursuit or Heat-level information, making it impossible for Bartender to know which spawn table to use for this one vehicle.
 This vehicle, however, is still properly accounted for in "count" calculations for any following vehicle spawns.